 Brain Damage During Labor And Delivery

-A number of conditions may cause birth asphyxia, or lack of oxygen to the baby’s brain and other organs at the time of birth.
+A number of conditions may cause birth asphyxia, which is the medical term for an inadequate supply of oxygen delivery to the baby’s brain and other organs at the time of birth.
 These may include:

 If your baby has been diagnosed with cerebral palsy, you need to figure out what caused it.
-If there is evidence that unreasonable medical care during pregnancy or delivery by the hospital, or by a doctor or another health care professional, was to blame you may be entitled to compensation.
-The standard of care may have been breached by the following:
+If there is evidence that unreasonable medical intervention during pregnancy or delivery by the hospital, or by a doctor or another health care professional, was to blame, you may have a malpractice case.
+The standard of care may have been breached by failure to:

 Here To Help